treasure520/django-api/README.md

 | `/api/users/:id`                   | `DELETE`                | `Delete a user`         |

 ## Test API locally using curl
-Because nginx/ssl/nginx.crt and nginx/ssl/nginx.key are self-signed certificates, if it is an HTTPS request, you need to set the -k or --insecure option with curl command.
+Because nginx/ssl/nginx.crt and nginx/ssl/nginx.key are self-signed certificates, if it is an HTTPS request, the -k or --insecure option is required with curl command.
 ### Get API Token
 * request with your Django Admin username and password in HTTP Header
 ```bash